 Financial benefit of direct-hire: If you find the maid through agency (regular-hire, NOT direct-hire), agency charges you (as employer) about S$3000 and as per the new regulations maids don’t pay anything.
 So, by direct-hiring a maid (where cost is SGD 1,801), it is an easy saving if SGD 1,200.

 Hope this blog has helped you save some time in looking for information.
-Information in this blog will get outdated with time as processes keep changing.
+Information in this blog will get outdated with time as processes & prices keep changing.
 If you have more recent experience of direct-hiring a Filipino maid and discover something that I did not capture in this blog, please leave a comment so that future visitors can benefit from it.